eliranwong/toolmate/package/toolmate/docs/Tool Descriptions.md

 `@analyze_images_ollama` Describe or compare images with Ollama (Requirements: 'query', 'image_filepath')

+`@analyze_web_content` retrieve information from a webpage if an url is provided (Requirements: 'query', 'url')

 `@append_command` Execute a system command with the previous text output appended to it

 `@append_fabric` Execute a fabric command with the previous text output appended to it

 `@append_instruction` Append the previous text output to a given instruction

+`@apps` Search for information online in the 'apps' category.

 `@ask_chatgpt` Ask ChatGPT to chat or provide information (Requirements: 'query')